grudloff/grudloff.github.io/_posts/2024-09-18-local_to_cloud.md

 - Less flexibility compared to custom containers or routines.
 - Limited to the model types supported by the prebuilt containers.
 - Debugging may be harder as the implementation details are not accessible.
+Therefore, you will need to rely only on logging and monitoring to debug the model.

 # 6. Comparison of Abstraction Levels